-QUARTERLY PROGRESS PARENT NIGHT: Parents have opportunities to receive their child's progress reports in person and meet with teachers throughout the school year.
+QUARTERLY PARENT EVENT: Parents have opportunities to receive relevant information about their child's progress, PowerSchool training, workshops on FAFSA/DreamAct, College and Career and meet with teachers throughout the school year.

 PARENT MEETINGS: Parents are also able to review school programs and ask questions at Freshman Preview Day and Orientation Night.